-1. First Steps When Planning a Move to Italy
+1. First steps before moving to Italy

 If you’re moving to Italy for work, school, or to join your spouse, the process will be quite easy.
 There are many types of visas that allow you to move to Italy from Canada, here are the most popular one’s.
-To find the correct visa for you situation, you can use Italy’s very easy to use visa section on their immigration website.
+To find the correct visa for your situation, you can use Italy’s very easy to use visa section on their immigration website.

 The first step to applying for a work visa in Italy is to complete the visa entry request form.
 You must also have a valid passport and have received approval from the SUI (Sportello Unico per l’Immigrazione).
 You can begin your visa application process at your nearest Italian Consulate or Embassy.
 You can find your nearest one after completing this short form.
 The Consulate you will have to visit may vary based on your employment situation.